wintercms/docs/console-asset-compilation.md

 php artisan mix:install [-p <package name>] [--npm <path to npm>]
 ```

 The `mix:install` command will install Node dependencies for all registered Mix packages.

-This command will cycle through each registered package, running the `npm install` command and displaying the output of this command.
+This command will add each registered package to the `workspaces.packages` property of your root `package.json` file and then run and display the results of `npm install` from your project root to install all of the dependencies for all of the registered packages at once.

-You can optionally provide a `-p` flag to install dependencies for one or more packages.
+You can optionally provide a `-p` or `--package` flag to install dependencies for one or more packages.
 To define multiple packages, simply add more `-p` flags to the end of the command.

+If the command is run with a `-p` or `--package` flag and the provided package name is not already registered and the name matches a valid module, plugin, or theme package name (modules are prefixed with `module-$moduleDirectory`, themes are prefixed with `theme-$themeDirectory`, and plugins are simply `Author.Plugin`) then a `winter.mix.js` file will be automatically generated for that package and will be included in future runs of any mix commands through the [automatic registration](#automatic-registration) feature.

 The `--npm` flag can also be provided if you have a custom path to the `npm` program.
 If this is not provided, the system will try to guess where `npm` is located.